Dynamic Adversarial Resource Allocation: the dDAB Game: Algorithmic Solution

 \end{restatable} \begin{proof} See Appendix~\ref{appdx-sec:reverse-graph}. \end{proof}

 Lemma~\ref{lmm:inverse-rset} leads directly to the following computationally-friendly definition of the Q-sets:

 Based on the above result, we can easily prove that the Q-sets are polytopes.

-\py* \begin{proof} Recall that the reachable set of a polytope is also a polytope (see Lemma~\ref{lmm:RSet-poly}).
-With the equivalent Q-set definition in~\eqref{eqn:q-set-comp}, one can easily show through an inductive argument that all Q-sets are polytopes. \end{proof}
+\py* \begin{proof} Recall from Lemma~\ref{lmm:RSet-poly} that the reachable set of a polytope remains a polytope.
+Given the recursive construction of the Q-sets in~\eqref{eqn:q-set-comp}, and noting that all operations (reachable set computations and intersections) preserve polyhedrality, the result follows by induction on $k$. \end{proof}

 As a direct consequence of Q-sets being polytopes, we have the following corollary. \begin{corollary} The k-step CRR, $\factor{k}{}$, is attained at one of the vertices of the Q-set. \end{corollary} \begin{proof} Since the Q-sets are polytopes, the optimization for $\nspfactornode{k}{i}$ is a linear program as in~\eqref{eqn:crr-def-nsp}.
 Furthermore, since the CRR is bounded from below by zero, an optimal solution is attainable and can be attained on one of the vertices. \end{proof}